kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/C++/SDK-Linux/index.md

 ```

 We also add Kaa SDK subdirectory and specify Kaa SDK as a dependency for our application.
-As a result, the SDK will be built prior to building the application.
+As a result, the SDK will be built before building the application.

 ```CMake
 add_subdirectory(kaa)